 Today, several CubeSats constellation projects already exist to improve ADS-B system coverage and aircraft control.
 These initiatives come from companies and start-ups that then have the capacity to resell these services to third parties, although more and more we are seeing a growing interest in this type of solutions by some of these end customers (air traffic regulation agencies, airlines, etc.)

 - Ship tracking.
-S-AIS (Satellite-Based Automatic Identification Systems) improve vessel tracking and location.
+S-AIS (Satellite-Based Automatic Identification Systems) and VDES (VHF Data Exchange System) solutions improve vessel tracking and location.
 Due to the nature of their activity, it is common for transatlantic vessels, ships or fishing vessels, to mention just a few examples, to spend long periods of time at sea, in isolated areas where it is not possible to rely on land-based networks to guarantee precise control over their location at all times.

 The use of small satellites can improve the safety of all types of vessels and can be an effective measure to prevent certain common problems related to maritime traffic, such as piracy and illegal fishing.

 - Logistics.
 E-commerce has led to an exponential increase in the number of shipments in most countries.
 And it has done so globally.
 We can all buy a particular product anywhere on the planet.
 In that sense, any asset of a certain value that is going to be on the move today needs real-time location systems, an important aid to improve the security, control and traceability of goods.

 Think, for example, of large logistical containers for the shipment of luxury goods or machinery of high economic value.
 Their movement often involves the combined use of various types of transport: air, sea, rail, road...
 Geolocation systems, supported by constellations of small satellites, can also help to improve the safety of these goods.

 - Fleet management.
 Geolocation via satellite has long since become a solution in the management of vehicle fleets, with systems such as GPS, GLONASS, Galileo or BeiDou.